s0urav6529/File_Sharing_API/README.md

 **fs**: Used to access and stream the file to the client.
 **mime**: Used to determine the MIME type of the file based on its extension.

-**MIME Type Determination**: The postRoute function uses the "mime" library to determine the MIME type of the file based on its extension.
+**MIME Type Determination**: The getRoute function uses the "mime" library to determine the MIME type of the file based on its extension.
 This ensures that the response includes the correct "Content-Type" header, which helps the client's browser interpret the file correctly.

     const path = require("path");
     const fs = require("fs");